More Than 40 Hot Springs for Hikers

 Mount Asahidake Loop - Japan

-The highest peak of the Daisetsuzan Volcanic Group, which is known to be ''the roof of Hokkaido''.
+The highest peak of the Daisetsuzan Volcanic Group in Japan is known to be ''the roof of Hokkaido''.
 You can take Daisetsuzan Asahidake Ropeway to the Sugatami Station and start climbing from there.
 The route offers majestic landscapes and the experience of hiking on a variety of volcanic terrain, including snow.

 The hike is about 8 miles.
 The first third was the ascent to the summit, which took about 90 minutes.
 The next third was another 90-ish minutes, which was the fairly tricky descent and then it's mostly rolling hills until you get to the onsen.
 Weather changes quickly, you definitely need layers.